 Parking $5 (Daily Red Rock Pass)

 I love this location.
-There is a good sized parking lot that I’ve never seen totally full.
-We can walk as much or as little as you want and get tons of variety.
+There is a good sized parking lot that I’ve only seen full at popular times.
+We can walk as much or as little as you want and get tons of variety!
 There are panoramic views as well as lots of surrounding red rock formations and mountains.

 Secret Location #2